asmartin/ansible-playbooks/README.md

     -    before installation, determine if this playbook is going to be run on the same host as the `storage` playbook.
 If so, run the `storagelxc.yml` playbook rather than `lxc.yml`
     -    after running this playbook for the first time, reboot the server to apply the necessary networking changes
+-    gogs - sets up [Gogs](https://gogs.io/), a Github clone, to create your own private or local git repository hosting.
+Note that `gogs` is recommended over `gitbucket` due to better performance
--    git - sets up [Gitbucket](https://takezoe.github.io/gitbucket/), a Github clone, to create your own private or local git repository hosting.
+-    gitbucket - sets up [Gitbucket](https://takezoe.github.io/gitbucket/), a Github clone, to create your own private or local git repository hosting.
 Note that the default credentials to login to the Gitbucket web interface are `root` and `root` (username and password respectively).
 Note: the initial run of this service will take several minutes before the web interface is accessible while the application is extracted (even after the playbook finishes).
 -    madsonic - sets up the [Madsonic](http://www.madsonic.org/) music and video streamer for streaming your music collection to your browser or smartphone.
 Note: the initial run of this service will take several minute s before the web interface is accessible while the application is extracted (even after the playbook finishes).